Myles Straw Player Props: Guardians vs. Yankees

 - Straw leads Cleveland in OBP (.489) this season, fueled by 12 hits.

-- Among the qualified hitters in MLB, he ranks 19th in batting average, eighth in on-base percentage, and 115th in slugging.
+- Among the qualifying hitters in MLB, he ranks 22nd in batting average, eighth in on-base percentage, and 113th in slugging.

-- Straw is batting .353 during his last outings and is on a 10-game hitting streak.
+- Straw is batting .353 during his last games and is riding a 10-game hitting streak.

-- In 10 of 11 games this year (90.9%), Straw has reached base safely via hit, and that includes multiple hits twice.
+- This year, Straw has totaled at least one hit in 10 of 11 games (90.9%), and had multiple hits twice.

-- In 11 games played this season, he has not hit a home run.
+- He has not hit a home run in his 11 games this season.

-- In three games this year, Straw has picked up an RBI, with more than one RBI once.
+- In three games this season, Straw has picked up an RBI, with more than one RBI once.

 - In five games this year (45.5%), he has scored, including multiple runs twice.